ManyaWadhwa/EvalAgent/README.md

 3. Step 3: Criteria Generator

 ## 🛠️ Installation
-To setup EvalAgent clone the repo and install the required dependencies ` pip install -r requirements.txt
+Python environment set up:

 `
+pip install -r requirements.txt
+`

 After setting the environment, we need to set a few keys/environment variables to do the following:
 1. Model API keys you want to use for running query generation, answering and criteria aggregation
-2. Search setup - for retrieving URLs
+2. Search set up - for retrieving URLs

-If you want to generate criteria _without_ searching, you can follow the setup under Direct LLM but if you are interested in running our search-based criteria generation follow the setup under Search based criteria.

-### Direct LLM
-If generating criteria without search, you only need to provide the API key for query generation and aggregation steps.
-In this case we use OpenAI but you can also provide Anthropic APIs / any models hosted on vLLM.
-You can export the `OPENAI_API_KEY` in `environment_variables.sh`

-### Search
 Our search is backed by Google Search API.
-The setup instructions can be found [here](https://github.com/ManyaWadhwa/EvalAgent/blob/main/google_setup.md).
+The set up instructions can be found [here](https://github.com/ManyaWadhwa/EvalAgent/blob/main/google_setup.md).

-[optional setup]
+[optional set up]
 Reddit URLs are often retrieved by our search queries, so we use `praw` to scrap we also set up reddit scraping.
 You can find the setup instructions [here](https://github.com/ManyaWadhwa/EvalAgent/blob/main/reddit_setup.md).
 This setup is optional, if the environment variables are not setup you won't get an error, we just won't include that URL.

-### Setup environment variables
+### Environment variables
-Once you have gone through the setup above make sure you have the following variables populated in `environment_variables.sh`
+Once you have gone through the set up above make sure you have the following variables populated in `environment_variables.sh`
 ```
 ## OpenAI if you using their models; else set up anthropic keys if needed
 export OPENAI_API_KEY=